Updated March, 2022

 Commodity - Any physical product traded on a futures exchange.
 A fungible product (each unit is the same).

-Consignment - Grain shipped to a third party for sale by the third party.
+Consignment - Crops shipped to a third party for sale by the third party.

-• On Consignment grain - Grain shipped to a broker for sale in the cash market.
+• On consignment grain - Crop shipped to a broker for sale in the cash market.

 Corner - To secure control of a commodity so that its price can be manipulated.